Activities & Awards

 The STUHRI conducts regular and occasional educational sessions for its own clients, as well as for the public at large.
 The Institute has offered multiple units of instruction to legal professionals, service providers, and the general public on discrete issues, including: immigration law, domestic violence, housing, individual rights, welfare reform issues, constitutional law, and other legal matters.
 Formats include briefings, classes, conferences, fairs, seminars, symposia, and workshops.
 Educational activities also are carried out through publications (see “Research” above).
 In addition, the Institute initiated and supports the Master of Law (LL.M.) degree in Intercultural Human Rights.
 This one-year program is designed to offer in-depth instruction on the critical issue of our time: the protection of human dignity across political, social, economic, and cultural lines.
 It requires the completion of 24 credits, and offers more than 25 mostly one-week compact courses.
 The faculty is one of global distinction, and includes top-level U.N. experts, outstanding scholars, judges, and practitioners.
 Students will be prepared for effective research and advocacy in the field of human rights.

-The Institute also hosts students performing pro bono services, supervised by the Institute's staff.
-Over 50 students from the University, the STU Law School, other law schools around the nation, and high schools in the local area have volunteered many hours to assist the Institute's staff in serving the community.
+The Institute also hosts students performing pro bono services, supervised by the Institute’s staff.
+Over 50 students from the University, the STU College of Law, other law schools around the nation, and high schools in the local area have volunteered many hours to assist the Institute’s staff in serving the community.

 The Institute has focused on coalition building; it maintains a strong professional relationship with other local service providers, the Governor’s Office, and federal and local government agencies, as well as other human rights and legal services organizations.
 It is well-recognized in the community area for its advocacy efforts on behalf of the disenfranchised.